IKnowWhoo/Cross-Modal-MLLM-Fine-Tuning-for-EMU-Condition-Monitoring/README.md

 # A Semi-Supervised Multi-Stage Pipeline for Low-Resource Industrial Condition Monitoring

 This repository contains the official implementation code for the paper: **"A Semi-Supervised Multi-Stage Pipeline for Low-Resource Industrial Condition Monitoring by Injecting Domain Knowledge via Cross-Modal MLLM Fine-Tuning"**.
+The source code of this study will be publicly available upon publication of paper.

 ## ⚙️ Hyperparameters and Configuration